 Possible Reason #4: Your subject is moving towards or away from you

 By default, the camera is using the AF-S or Autofocus Single mode.
 This means that the camera is only calculating the focus distance once.
-If you use this mode and the subject is moving towards or away from you when you shoot, the focusing distance will be different and you’ll end up with a blurry, out of focus photo.
+If you use this mode and the subject is moving towards, or away from you when you shoot, the focusing distance will be different, and you’ll end up with a blurry, out of focus photo.

 So, those are the four possible reasons why your photos might look blurry or not sharp.

-If you are a beginner and want to learn how to use your camera properly, check out the Beginner’s QuickStart Guide to Photography course that you can take for free on this website website.
+If you are a beginner and want to learn how to use your camera properly, check out the Beginner’s QuickStart Guide to Photography course that you can take for free on this website.
 You can find the link below in the video description.

-I hope you’ll be able take sharp pictures after you read this article and I’ll see you around!
+I hope you’ll be able to take sharp pictures after you read this article and I’ll see you around!